Open problems and questions about geodesics: Beyond no conjugate points

 \begin{qst} {\it Let $M$ be a closed manifold not covered by a sphere.
 Let $g$ be a metric on $M$ for which all geodesics are closed.
 Is $(M,g)$ a CROSS (=compact rank one symmetric) manifold (with the standard metric)?} \end{qst}

 Of course, variants of this question can be asked about Finsler and Lorentzian metrics.
-In the Finsler setting, one may ask for example to describe all Finsler metrics on $CP(n)$ such that their geodesics are geodesics of the standard (Fubini-Studi) metric on $CP(n)$.
-In the Lorenzian setting, one can ask to construct all manifolds such that all light-like geodesics are closed, see e.g. \cite{Mou-Suh2013, Suhr2013b}.
+In the Finsler setting, one may ask for example to describe all Finsler metrics on $CP(n)$ such that their geodesics are geodesics of the standard (Fubini-Study) metric on $CP(n)$.
+Of course, the answer in the Finslerian case is expected to be much more difficult; for example by \cite{Bryant1996} on the 2-sphere there exists a two-parameter family of projectively flat Finsler metrics on the sphere, such that the flag curvature is $+1$.

+In the Lorenzian setting, one can ask to construct all manifolds such that all light-like geodesics are closed, see e.g.\ \cite{Mou-Suh2013, Suhr2013b}.

+An easier version of the question above is the following conjecture sometimes attributed to Berger:

+\begin{con} {\it Let $(M,g)$ be a closed simply connected manifold such that all geodesics are closed.
+Then all geodesics have the same length.} \end{con}